jrkerns/pylinac/docs/source/troubleshooting.rst

 pylinac uses.
 But sometimes even Pillow has trouble.
 If you've tried loading a TIFF file and it just doesn't seem to be working you should try resaving the image with another program.
 While I can't tell you exactly what will work, one solution that's worked for me is using `GIMP <http://www.gimp.org/>`_.
-It's free; just open up your TIFF files and then export them.
+It's free; just open up your TIFF files and then export them back to TIFF.
-It may not seem like that should change anything, but my anecdotal evidence is that every TIFF image that didn't work that I threw into GIMP allowed me to read it in.
+It may not seem like that should change anything, but my anecdotal evidence is that every TIFF image that didn't work that I reconverted using GIMP allowed me to read it in.